lerarosalene/hmtool/README.md

 All files for which changes are detected are then either purged if they are new, or overwritten **at their original location** (in your mod collection folder and consequently at virtuall installation directory) since Nemesis does the same to them.

 <p style="background-color: red; border-radius: 4px; padding: 4px; color: white;">It is vital to run commands in strict order: <code>nemesis-snapshot</code>, then Nemesis itself, then <code>nemesis-patch</code>, then <code>deploy</code> with generated patch folder added to mods list in config.
 If done incorrectly, it can corrupt your mods!
 (For example, <code>nemesis-snapshot</code> after Nemesis was run will assume that changed files are original).</p>

+## How to build

+1. Install NodeJS 20 or later.
+Previous versions don't support creating single executable out of script.
+2. Clone this repository
+3. Install dependencies with `npm install` command
+4. Run `npm run build`
+5. Grab `hmtool.exe` and `hmtool.js` from `dist/` folder.